Hamilton-Madison House

-Hamilton-Madison House is a voluntary, non-profit settlement house dedicated to improving the quality of life of its community, primarily that of the Two Bridges/Chinatown area of the Lower East Side of Manhattan, New York City, United States.
-The neighborhood is a federally designated poverty area, with a constantly changing mixture of ethnic groups, and lack of adequate services and resources.
+Hamilton-Madison House is a 501(C)(3), non-profit settlement house dedicated to improving the quality of life of its community, primarily that of the Two Bridges/Chinatown area of the Lower East Side of Manhattan, New York City, United States.
+The neighborhood is a federally designated poverty area, with a constantly changing mixture of ethnic groups, which historically lacked adequate community services and programs.
 An average income of a family living in the area is $17,000.
 Further, more than 25% of the seniors live on less than $15,000 a year, of which 40% goes toward housing.
-In the past 108 years, Hamilton-Madison House has developed programs that meet the changing needs of its community.
-In 1965, with a change in federal immigration policies, the community's predominant immigrant became Chinese New Yorkers.
-Since that time, the organization's staff has grown to include a staff of 300 who collectively speak 15 languages, including 6 Chinese dialects.
-Further, the House's long-standing programs have been adapted to meet the cultural norms of this expanding population.
+Over the past 127 years, Hamilton-Madison House has offered social services, educational and healthcare programs that meet the changing community needs.
+Initially, the organization supported mostly Irish, Italian and Jewish immigrant communities but as immigration demographics have changed, so too have the demographics for the community that Hamilton-Madison House supports.
+From 1965, and after a change in federal immigration policies, the community's predominant immigrants became Chinese New Yorkers.
+The organization's staff has grown to include a staff of 300 who collectively speak 15 languages, including 6 Chinese dialects.
+Further, Hamilton-Madison House’s long-standing programs have been adapted to meet the cultural norms of this expanding population.

 History

 Between 1880 and 1923, during the height of the exodus from the Old World, Jewish immigrants from all over Europe moved into crowded tenements on Manhattan's Lower East Side.
 Most were refugees who fled from pogroms, degrading poverty or the suppression of human rights.

-Later, African-Americans and then Irish immigrants settled in the shadows of the two mighty bridges spanning the East River.
+Later, African Americans and then Irish immigrants settled in the shadows of the two mighty bridges spanning the East River.
 They found work on the wharves loading and unloading bags of sugar, tea, coffee and spices that came from countries like the ones they left behind.